-The University is commited to extending our work in sustainabilty to the wider community.
+The University is committed to extending our work in sustainability to the wider community.

-A Communications and Community Engagement strategy and annual Action Plan helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
+A Communications and Community Engagement strategy which helps us to raise awareness on current and planned sustainability initiatives and encourage behavioural change among staff, students and all University stakeholders.
+This strategy includes a timetable for communications from 2022-25.
 Students are actively encouraged to support this work including part-time digital creative students.
+This is reviewed for its effectiveness and impact.

 Community involvement targets